Protection of Legal Rights

 Choosing a Mediator

 In New Jersey, there are no legal restrictions preventing anyone from acting as mediator, nor is any license required.
 Any potential consumer of mediation services should therefore be careful to select a mediator who is right for them.
-Since the only mediators permitted to impart legal opinion or perspective into their divorce and custody mediations are New Jersey Lawyers, it is recommended that parties select an experienced New Jersey Matrimonial & Family Lawyer as their mediator.
+Since the only mediators permitted to impart legal opinion or perspective on how to file divorce online and about custody mediations are New Jersey Lawyers, it is recommended that parties select an experienced New Jersey Matrimonial & Family Lawyer as their mediator.